Suicidal behaviors are also present in people with an intellectual disability or autism spectrum disorder

 - Suicide deaths: In Québec in 2017, youths under 25 years old with ASD had twice the suicide death rate of the general population of youths.

-Acting together to prevent suicide: tools for intervention settings and practitioners
+Acting together to prevent suicide: tools for raising awareness in intervention settings

 Researchers and their partners are available to participate in awareness raising activities in specialized intervention settings.
 Contact us for further details!